Visit to the High Arctic

 Snowshoeing: An Eco-Friendly Winter Activity

 1. Like skiing, you can snowshoe at your own pace.
-Like hiking, this often leads to good conversation with various members of the group, depending on your speed, etc. Unlike skiing, you rarely lose your group to lifts and runs and mostly stick together yet with the freedom hiking allows to stop and snack, look at vistas, etc.
+Like hiking, this often leads to good conversation with various members of the group, depending on your speed, etc. Unlike skiing, you rarely lose your group to lift lines and runs and can mostly stick together yet with the freedom hiking allows to stop and snack, look at vistas, etc.

 2. Safety in numbers: Should avalanche danger exist, or one person gets injured, there are multiple people to take action and mitigate problems or help in any other way.